-When a building is to be constructed the architects will sometimes create a structure that does not meet the National Construction code and therefore a Fire Engineer would be engaged to create what is called a Performance Solution.
-If a Performance Solution for a building includes a fire safety management dinutes has of this docum.

-On this docum. procedure as a condition of the occupation and use of the building, then the Performance Solution/s are to be detailed in this section.
+When a building is to be constructed the architects will sometimes create a structure that does not meet the National Construction code and therefore a Fire Engineer would be engaged to create what is called a Performance Solution If a Performance Solution for a building includes a fire safety management procedure as a condition of the occupation and use of the building, then the Performance Solution/s are to be detailed in this section to be detailed in this section.
 First 5 Minutes has not been made aware of any Performance Solutions for this building at the date of review of this document.